What Is a Razor Tail On A Skateboard? (And How To Fix It)

 skateboard with a razor tail

-A razor tail is when the tail of your skateboard has chipped down, creating a sharp tail or edge.
+A skateboard razor tail is when the tail of your skateboard has chipped down, creating a sharp tail or edge.

-You can still use your skateboard if it has a razor tail.
-But once the chipping gets bad enough, it can affect your ride.
-A lot of people will still ride a board with a razor tail and it’s definitely doable to keep riding.
-At least until your next paycheck.
+You can still use your skateboard if it has a razor tail but once the chipping gets bad enough, it can affect your ride.
+A lot of people will still ride a board with a razor tail and it’s definitely doable to keep riding, at least until your next paycheck.

-Every skateboarder will experience razor tail once they begin dragging the tail to stop, manualling, or landing flip tricks.
+Every skateboarder will experience razor tail once they begin dragging their tail to stop, manualling, or landing flip tricks.
 Over time, the tail will chip or crack from weight and pressure.
 And once the board gets a razor tail, it becomes more likely to chip or crack.

+A skateboard razor tail will affect the pop of your board when performing flip tricks and is known to cause injuries.
 Continue reading to discover the cons of razor tail, how you can fix it, as well as the average lifespan of a skateboard.

-How To Fix The Razor Tail On Your Skateboard
+How to Fix a Razor Tail Skateboard

 If you don’t want to buy a new deck right away then there are two ways that you can attempt to fix the razor tail on your skateboard.